Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_biochemistry.md

 ## Tumbling frequency and changing ligand concentrations

 The following figure shows the concentrations of phosphorylated CheA and CheY in a system at equilibrium in the absence of ligand.
-As we might expect, we see the concentrations of these particles remain at steady-state (with some noise in the concentrations), and we can presume that the cell stays at its background tumbling frequency.
+As we might expect, we see the concentrations of these particles remain at steady state (with some noise in the concentrations), and we can presume that the cell stays at its background tumbling frequency.

 [![image-center](../assets/images/600px/chemotaxis_tutorial5.png){: .align-center}](../assets/images/chemotaxis_tutorial5.png)